Hidden gems: Kazakhstan’s most underrated tourist attractions

 The word "steppe" stirs profound emotions in the heart of any true Kazakhstani, as it blankets the majority of our country and is somewhat synonymous with the word "Motherland."
 The Great Steppe of Saryarka is listed as a UNESCO World Heritage site.
 In this expansive realm, there are numerous hidden treasures awaiting discovery.
 If you have the time and a strong desire to acquaint yourself with the essence of Kazakhstan, then the boundless landscapes of Saryarka beckon.

-The most splendid attractions within Saryarka are the Korgalzhyn and Naurzum nature reserves.
+The most splendid attractions within Saryarka are the Korgaljyn and Naurzum nature reserves.
 These sanctuaries have earned international recognition as prime destinations for birdwatchers and ornithologists.
 The lakes of the Naurzum Nature Reserve form part of the migratory route for various bird species.
 Thoughtfully designed eco-routes cater to tourists, enabling them to relish the natural beauty of the region while preserving its ecological integrity.

-Situated a mere 130 kilometers (81 mi) from Astana, the Korgalzhyn Nature Reserve is home to rare avian species such as pink flamingos and Dalmatian pelicans.
+Situated a mere 130 kilometers (81 mi) from Astana, the Korgaljyn Nature Reserve is home to rare avian species such as pink flamingos and Dalmatian pelicans.
 Among its many unique features is Tengiz, one of the world's most exceptional lakes and the largest habitat of pink flamingos in the country.

 Saryarka is a region of incredible diversity, where historical monuments, ancient ruins of Buddhist temples, necropolises, archaeological and memorial complexes, pristine lakes, ancient mausoleums, and more await exploration.
 Within the bounds of Saryarka the cradle of nomadic tribes' civilization, Ulytau, can be found.